hobbo91/BetterBright/README.md

 Utilise the full brightness range (0-100), which is otherwise unavailable on a stock PSP.
 Some models (such as PSP-3000) also allows you to disable the backlight entirely.

-By default the plugin is setup for a PSP-3000 with 8x brightness steps ranging from 0 (off) to 100 (max).

 ## How to use

 Press the PSP's **Display (brightness) button** to cycle through the brightness